 Grades are recorded by letter, but grade points are used to compute averages.
 Letter grades and the corresponding number of grade points for each hour of semester credit are as follows:

-Courses elected under the pass/fail, credit/no credit and satisfactory/unsatisfactory policies are not considered in computing grade point averages.
+- No credit toward satisfaction of degree requirements is granted for courses in which grades of E, ED, F, I, Y, X and NR are received.
+Courses elected under the pass/fail, credit/no-credit and satisfactory/unsatisfactory policies are not considered in computing grade point averages.

 Course Grading Distribution